0.0.1#

 0.0.2.a#

-The TrackOne Committee shall serve as the Discipline Club for TrackOne General Engineering.
+The TrackOne Club shall serve as the Discipline Club for TrackOne General Engineering.

 0.0.3#

-The Discipline Club shall be represented by the Club Chair or Co-Chairs.
+The Discipline Club shall be represented by one Chair or multiple Co-Chairs.
+Where these Bylaws refer to the Chair, Co-Chairs are included in the reference.

 0.0.4#